Amourette Chardonnay 2015

 Like a true French Puligny-Montrachet this Amourette is focused and brilliant.
 This mineral-driven vintage captures energy and shows an inherent richness while the interplay of flavors and textures can only be described as utterly breathtaking.

-This leads into a palate that is really striking, with perfect pitch and poise, showing notes of ripe white fruit with its power held in check by bright acidity and balancing a complex mineral structure.
+PALATE: Really striking, with lovely pitch and poise, showing notes of ripe white fruit like white peach or poached pear with its power held in check by bright acidity and balancing a complex mineral structure.

-The finish is an unexpected continuation of the delicate flavors that make this wine very special.
-No big buttery oak here just the lingering delicacy yet with lots of energy, and a long, stylish finish.
+FINISH: An unexpected continuation of the delicate flavors that make this wine very special.
+Slight creaminess but mostly just the lingering delicacy yet with lots of energy, and a long, stylish finish.

-The 2014 vintage once again produced both quality and quantity.
-The Amourette Estate Vineyard, now 35 years old, was harvested on September 14, perfect timing of crop maturity thanks to our canopy management practices and manually reduced crop load.
+The Amourette Estate Vineyard, now 36 years old, was harvested on September 15, perfect timing of crop maturity thanks to our canopy management practices and manually reduced crop load.

 No expense is spared in making Amourette in the traditional French Montrachet style being fermented and aged in barrel.
 Alcoholic fermentation lasts about 6 to 8 weeks and is quickly followed by partial malolactic fermentation at an optimal cellar temperature of 62°F to fully develop its delicate flavors.